 BABYGANICS BABY HAND SANITIZER PRICE

-Benzalkonium Chloride, which is perhaps the most common preservative ingredient.
-You’ll find in many liquid medicines even eye drops.
-By this its safety can be gauged.
+Benzalkonium Chloride, which is perhaps the most common preservative used in medicines.
+You’ll find its mention in many liquid medicines even eye drops as a preservative.
+This is proof that its safe.

 - The product is totally Paraben-free.
 Its also free from Sulfates, and Phthalates.

 - Uses plant-based organic ingredients unless stated otherwise in packaging.

 - Does not use any artificial fragrances or dyes.